 My name is Don Wright, and I serve as the administrator/director of the academy.
 After serving in Japan as church-planting missionaries for a number of years, JoAnn and I were led to return to the US to work full-time with Reaching Japanese for Christ.
 We now live just east of Seattle, Washington.

 I am thankful for Naoko Brown who serves as administrative assistant and instructor in the Academy.
 Anne Crescini of Kyushu teaches Japan 102, and Mariana Nesbitt of South Africa teaches Japan 103.
 Also, Dr. Daniel Kikawa leads our Culture Specific Evangelism series.

-RJC Academy is dedicated to help people better represent Jesus within the Japanese culture.
+RJC Academy is dedicated to helping people better represent Jesus within the Japanese culture.
 This includes those who are just beginning their work with Japanese.
 Those who are preparing to go to Japan as short-termers or as career missionaries will also be helped.
 And for those who are in the midst of ministries in Japan or in other parts of the world, but need additional help to become more effective will want to connect with RJC Academy.
 The Academy began in 2008.

 1. The academy will offer training and educational opportunities through multiple channels, including online, classroom and mentoring methods.